-Note Customer-Specific-Patches are forced to is manufactured.
-This forced reversiblit option provided by dupatch during inst y overrides the reversibility
+Customer-Specific-Patches are forced to be reversible when the CSP kit is manufactured.
+This forced reversibility overrides the reversibility option provided by dupatch during installation.

 Patch reversibility is dependent upon saving the existing system files that will be updated by the patch.
 Saving these files requires the availability of adequate storage space in /var/adm/patch/backup, which can be a mount point for a separate disk partition, an NFS mount point, or a symbolic link to another file system.
 This allows you to configure your system to reduce the impact on system disk space for the /, /usr, and /var partitions.
 To further reduce the storage space required to save existing system files, the patch kits for Tru64 UNIX and TCR use the gzip utility to save each patch file in a compressed tar image.
 This results in a file with a name like filename.tar.gz.